eriellebancolita017/laravel-vue-GitHub-repository-search/README.md

 Open [http://localhost:8000](http://localhost:8000) to view it in your browser.

 ## Action

+First run front-end by `npm run dev` and then run `php artisan serve`

 There is a table to show 500 repositories with php topic.
 It has search on the top of table and sortable columns such as name, popularity (stargazers_count), activity (updated_at).